Data2Dynamics/d2d/README.md

 ## Features

-The Data2Dynamics software package is a collection of numerical methods for quantitative dynamic modeling and a comprehensive model and data description language.
-The software facilitates the construction of dynamical models for biochemical reaction networks, but is not limited to this.
-Its key features are reliable and efficient model calibration and parameter estimation techniques using numerical optimization methods and the assessment of measurement and model uncertainties.
-To this end various approaches are provided.

-* Measurement noise of experimental data can either be explicitly provided or simultaneously estimated with the model dynamics.
-For the latter approach a parameterized noise model is used.
+Major purpose: Establishing ODE models based on experimental data.
+The software is designed for biochemical reaction networks, but is not limited to this.

+Key feature: Reliable and efficient parameter estimation techniques and statistical assessment of parameter-, measurement- and prediction uncertainties.

+Some special features:

+* The framework can deal with xperimental error bars but also allows fitting of error parameters (error models).

 * Model inputs can be implemented as parameterized functions or cubic splines and can be estimated together with the model dynamics ([read more](https://github.com/Data2Dynamics/d2d/wiki/Input estimation)).

 * For model calibration, i.e. parameter estimation, both stochastic and deterministic numerical optimization algorithms can be used.

 * For uncertainty analysis of model parameter and predictions, the profile likelihood approach and Markov chain Monte Carlo sampling approaches are available ([read more](https://github.com/Data2Dynamics/d2d/wiki/Uncertainty analysis)).

-* For efficient numerical solution of the dynamics and derivate calculations parallelized numerical solvers are implemented ([read more](https://github.com/Data2Dynamics/d2d/wiki/Parallelization)).
-In addition some functions take advantage of PARFOR loops that are provided by the MATLAB Distributed Computing Toolbox ([read more](https://github.com/Data2Dynamics/d2d/wiki/Distributed Computing)).
+* Efficient numerical calculation of the dynamics and derivatives in a parallelized manner ([read more](https://github.com/Data2Dynamics/d2d/wiki/Parallelization)).

-* For identification of cell type-specific parameters, L1 regularization of parameter fold-changes can be used ([read more](https://github.com/Data2Dynamics/d2d/wiki/L1 regularization)).
+* L1 regularization of parameter fold-changes can be used ([read more](https://github.com/Data2Dynamics/d2d/wiki/L1 regularization)).

-* L2 regularization and incorporation of prior knowledge by penalized maximum likehood / maximum a posteriori estimation
+* L2 regularization and incorporation of prior knowledge

 * Identification of informative experimental designs

 * The software is open source and free for non-commercial usage.

+A more comprehensive description of features is available [features page](https://github.com/Data2Dynamics/d2d/wiki/Features) in the [Wiki](https://github.com/Data2Dynamics/d2d/wiki/Home).

+## Awards

 The software was awarded twice as **best performer** in the *Dialogue for Reverse Engineering Assessments and Methods* ([DREAM](http://www.the-dream-project.org/)).
 2011 in the *Estimation of Model Parameters Challenge* ([DREAM6](http://www.the-dream-project.org/challenges/dream6-estimation-model-parameters-challenge)) and 2012 in the *Network Topology and Parameter Inference Challenge* ([DREAM7](http://www.the-dream-project.org/challenges/network-topology-and-parameter-inference-challenge)).
 Read more about this in: Steiert B., et al. [Experimental Design for Parameter Estimation of Gene Regulatory Networks](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0040052).
 PLoS ONE 7(7), e40052, 2012